upskiller-xyz/server_stats/docs/api.md

 ### POST /run

-Calculate statistical metrics on a matrix with a binary mask.
+Calculate statistical metrics on a result with a binary mask.

 #### Request